-Acceptance into the surgical technology program is limited; therefore, applicants will be ranked and selected based on a point system.
-The point system will be based upon completion of an online information session; former health care related work experience; completion of the required prerequisite courses with a minimum grade of "C" and completion of ALL requirements by the posted deadline.
-The top 20 applicants will receive a letter of conditional acceptance within two (2) business days after final grades are due in the spring semester.
+Acceptance into the surgical technology program is limited; therefore, applicants are ranked and selected based on a point system.
+Up to 16 applicants will receive a letter of conditional acceptance within two (2) business days after final grades are due in the spring semester.
 Students will have one (1) week to accept or deny the offer to participate in SRGT 1405.